deepmodeling/abacus-develop/README.md

 Written in C++, ABACUS strives to provide a general infrastructure to facilitate the application of novel machine learning-assisted DFT methods in molecular and material simulations.
 We have successfully implemented the DeePKS method, as well as interfaces to DP-GEN and DeepH.

 # Online Documentation
-For detailed documentation, please refer to this [website](http://abacus.deepmodeling.com/en/latest/).
+For detailed documentation, please refer to [our documentation website](https://abacus.deepmodeling.com/).